Corn fertilizer – what does maize need to live?

 Long-acting forms of nitrogen are recommended for nitrogen fertilization of maize.
 This is because maize takes up nitrogen most intensively in the pre-flowering phase up to the cob production phase.
 Therefore, we should use fertilizers such as, for example, ammonium nitrate, calcium ammonium nitrate or UAN.
 However, the amide form of nitrogen contained in urea is the most recommended because it is released for a long time.

 Micronutrient fertilization is very important in the cultivation of this demanding plant.
-Corn shows the greatest sensitivity to zinc deficiency, high sensitivity to boron deficiency and average to copper and manganese deficiencies.
+Corn shows the greatest sensitivity to zinc deficiency, high sensitivity to boron deficiency and average to copper, manganese and iron deficiencies.
 The natural resources of these micronutrients in Polish soils do not ensure the proper development of plants, therefore the demand of maize for these ingredients must also be covered by foliar feeding.

-We can start foliar feeding of maize from the 4 - 6 leaf stage.
+We can start foliar feeding of maize in the 6 leaf stage.
 The assimilation area of the leaves then allows for good nutrient uptake.
 Feeding can be repeated until the maize can be driven into the corn without damaging it.

 Not only the number of foliar treatments is important, but also the form of the ingredients.
 Foliar fertilizers should be administered in a form that is available for plants.
 Ideal foliar fertilizers should be characterized by a high concentration of nutrients, full solubility at low water temperatures, good miscibility and high tolerance to combination with plant protection products.